auth0/docs/articles/custom-domains/auth0-managed-certificates.md

 To set up your custom domain using Auth0-managed certificates, you need to provide your domain name to Auth0, verify that you own that domain, and then complete additional configuration for the Auth0 features you are using.

-## Create domain record (if you haven't already done so)
+## Create a new domain record (if you haven't already done so)

-Before you can use this domain with Auth0, you'll need to verify that you own your domain.
-To do that, you will need to configure your domain with your chosen domain management service, such as GoDaddy or Goggle Domains.
+Configure a domain with your chosen domain management service, such as GoDaddy or Goggle Domains.

 The following steps may vary for your domain host provider.